Skip to main content

 For more detailed information we refer to the Dutch version of the website.

-Students should be able to pursue their education without major stress about their financial situation.
-That is why the ATD Fund provides grants and contributions towards tuition fees.
-The awards highlight talents and give them a chance to invest in themselves.
-Ensure that talented creators can continue to excite us by contributing to the ATD Fund!
+Students should be able to follow their education without great stress about their financial situation.
+That is why the ATD Fund provides scholarships and contributes to tuition fees.
+The prizes highlight talents and give them the opportunity to invest in themselves.
+Make sure that talented makers can continue to stimulate us and contribute to the ATD Fund!

 The ATD Fund manages these funds and awards: